Luiseont/linera-boilerplate/README.md

-# Linera Back App: Ready to Develop
+# Linera Boilerplate: Ready to Develop

 This project provides a ready-to-develop environment for building and copile Linera contracts using Docker.